Jorrman/Jorrman.github.io/_posts/2025-11-03-The First One.md

 I have been studying Cyber Security for some time and have recently decided to career change into it.

 Here I plan to make notes, write-ups and share things cyber related.
-These posts are primaryly for my self development though I hope something here is useful to others.
+These posts are primarily for my self development though I hope something here is useful to others.

 All the best.